Updated 9 December 2025

 8. Fritto Misto

 Fritto misto is a beloved Italian dish that consists of deep-fried seafood and vegetables.
-This crispy delicacy brings together ingredients like shrimp, calamari, and zucchini, which are all coated in a light golden batter.
-Originating from the coastal regions of Italy, fritto misto reflects the country's passion for seafood and its maritime heritage.
+This crispy delicacy combines shrimp, calamari, and zucchini, all coated in a light, golden batter.
+Originating in Italy's coastal regions, fritto misto reflects the country’s passion for seafood and maritime heritage.

 9. Cotoletta alla Milanese